caribou/caribou/templates.md

 ```

 In this case the controller is doing nothing but passing the request map it
 received on to the template to be rendered.
-Inside `request` lives a key
-`:template` which is a function taking a single argument: the map of data
-available to the template during render time.
 Any key in this map can be
 accessed from inside a template like so:

 ```handlebars